 - Feeling abnormal heartbeats

-- Electrocardiogram (EKG)—shows the electrical activity of the heart
+- ECG —shows the electrical activity of the heart

 - Blood tests

-- Pericardiocentesis—fluid from around the heart is removed for testing
+- Removing fluid from the heart sac.
+The fluid is removed with a needle.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 Copyright © EBSCO Information Services